pickles-dev/cordova-plugin-firebase/README.md

 # cordova-plugin-firebase-analytics

-This plugin brings Google Firebase Analytics to a Cordova project with phonegap-plugin-push.
+This plugin brings Google Firebase Analytics (and Crash Reporter) to a Cordova project with phonegap-plugin-push.
 Tested only Cordova platforms iOS 3.9 and Android 5.1.

 ## Reason to be